 With a new magazine, it is essential you get the starting point right: what should it be about?
 It's clear that Sweco's mission is leadership: "Together with our customers, we design and develop the communities and cities of the future."
 And how do they do that?
 By being the most approachable, experienced, and committed partner in their space.

 After that comes the in-depth stuff: How do you tell a brand story in a stimulating, inspiring way?
 Who should tell it?
 How does each piece of the magazine relate to each other piece?
 What's the page rhythm?
 What types of content should be used?
 How are conversions measured?
 What constitutes success?

-When you've answered these questions, you're close to successful magazine formula.
-In the case of Sweco, we worked with an editorial team of enthusiastic professionals, both in regards to the content and the design.
+When you've answered these questions, you're close to a successful magazine formula.
+In the case of Sweco, we worked with an editorial team of enthusiastic professionals, both in regard to the content and the design.
 You can see that in the finished product.

 As mentioned before, Sweco used to send email newsletters with short articles and links to their website, but the click-through rate was poor.
 So for the online magazine, we took a different approach.
 First, we sent an opt-in to the existing mailing list asking whether they wanted to receive the Sweco magazine once per quarter.
 This filter resulted in a qualitatively robust list.

 Rather than using many calls-to-action, each leading to a different article, we reduced the number of options and placed a single call-to-action in the email directing recipients to the online magazine.
 This, in combination with the opt-in, led to excellent results!

 The engagement was very high.
 Studying reading behavior in other online magazines, we typically see that about 10% of visitors drop out per page.
 The Sweco magazine was markedly different.
 Eighty percent of visitors read the magazine — all ten pages — all the way to the end.

 The magazine will get a new edition every quarter, and the plan is to raise the bar with each one.
 We will roll out even more interactivity and dynamism, improve the content, and continually optimize for conversions.